caktus/tequila-django/README.rst

 Optimizations
 -------------

-If your staging and deployment environments do not use `requiretty` in `/etc/sudoers` you can turn on [SSH pipelining](http://docs.ansible.com/ansible/latest/intro_configuration.html#pipelining) for all ansible commands.
-If this is the case, add the following to your project `ansible.cfg` file:
+You can turn on [SSH pipelining](http://docs.ansible.com/ansible/latest/intro_configuration.html#pipelining) to speed up ansible commands (by minimizing SSH operations).
+Add the following to your project's `ansible.cfg` file:

     [ssh_connection]
     pipelining = True

+**Warning** this will cause deployments to break if `securetty` is used in your server's `/etc/sudoers` file.

 Notes
 -----